This article will address 5 key pitfalls funds and fund managers face in navigating an economic crisis as well as solutions to avoid them.

 With every economic downturn comes opportunity.
 With the secondary market drying up, direct lenders with discretionary capital can seize on the residual loan origination that normally went to correspondents and conduit programs.

 It takes proactivity, vision, and strategic execution to succeed in times like this.
-It also takes a strong will to avoid succumbing to the media-induced panic.
-While you may have to make some unpopular or painful decisions on behalf of your investors, presenting a confident plan to succeed and executing on that plan is going to instill investor and employee confidence.
-We strongly advise fund managers consult with counsel, CPAs, servicers, and their executive teams to create a plan of action during crises like this.
+It also takes a strong will to avoid succumbing to media-induced panic.
+While you may have to make some unpopular or painful decisions on behalf of your investors, presenting a confident plan to succeed and executing that plan will instill investor and employee confidence.
+We strongly advise fund managers to consult with counsel, CPAs, servicers, and their executive teams to create a plan of action during crises.

 2. Insufficient Data and Reporting